textileio/powergate/README.md

 This creates an ephemeral server with all working for CLI interaction.

-Here is a full example of using the embeded network:
+Here is a full example of using the embedded network:

 Terminal 1:
 ```bash